Two celebrations … four decades

 Elegance on the Côte de Nuits

-This second flight was clearly very exciting as I completely forgot to photograph the bottles.
+This second flight of four decades of Burgundy was clearly very exciting as I completely forgot to photograph the bottles.
 By the end of the evening, with 13 glasses, in front of me, that would have been reasonable!
 The clue as to the wines’ identities was first that, yes they were from the Côte de Nuits and secondly there were variations in quality levels, ie, potentially, generic red Burgundy, village, Premier Cru, Grand Cru.
 First up was a wine of some youthful charm, brambly, blackberry fruit, softer tannins, very creditable.
 This turned out to be : AC Fixin, Domaine Hubert Frères, 2009

 .
 This is from a little known village, always worth looking out for in pricy Burgundy.
 If we started with a village level and were on an upward ascent quality-wise, we would have a problem.
 The explanation was simple: the next wine was from ‘a much better village’!
 (Our master of ceremonies clearly has a Burgundy quality hierarchy all of his own.)
 And indeed it was a much better village: Gevrey Chambertin, Louis Changarnier, 1999